1. EXERCISE OF THE ADVOCACY

 6.5.
 The fees will be increased by the corresponding Value Added Tax (21%) or the other withholdings or tax repercussions that are legally applicable.

 6.6.
 To make our fees effective, we will deliver a bill or invoice to the Client, who must comply with the corresponding legal and tax requirements, where we will express in detail both the determined concepts of the fees and the list of expenses incurred and pending reimbursement.
 The fees must be paid into the bank account that will be provided within thirty (30) calendar days after the invoice is forwarded, unless otherwise agreed on the term (which may never exceed 60 calendar days) or form of payment.
 A proforma note may be issued, in which the Client will be notified in advance of their fees, without requiring payment.
 Likewise, we can invoice the Client at all times for the costs that have been passed on to us and we should not bear them.
+Thirty (30) calendar days after the invoice is forwarded, interest shall be accrued in accordance with Act 3/2004, relating to non-payments in business relations, as amended from time to time.

 6.7.
 The provision of funds on account of fees may be requested both prior to and during the fulfilment of the engagement.
 Its amount must be in accordance with the provisions of the matter and the estimated amount of the final fees.
 The lack of payment will authorize to resign or condition the acceptance of the professional assignment or to cease it.
 Likewise, an amount may be requested to provide funds to cover the expenses incurred by the assignment.
 The corresponding supporting document will be issued of all the provisions of funds received.
 Payments on account of fees must comply with the invoice issuance and other obligations imposed by tax legislation.
 It will be mandatory to issue the appropriate settlement of the fees and of the provision of funds received and make the remaining amount available to the Client, as the case may be, in the shortest possible time since the defence of the matter ceases.